UsirikaGnanaLakshmiSnigdha/AI-Sales-Prediction-Dashboard/README.md

 Deployment on Streamlit Cloud

+Based on the sales_data.csv dataset the prediction is done.

 🎯 Resume Description

 Developed an AI-powered sales forecasting dashboard using LSTM deep learning model and Streamlit to predict future revenue trends and visualize business insights.